List of USM Alger managers: First continental title under leadership of Abdelhak Benchikha

 On August 4, 2022, USMA contracted with Boualem Charef to be the new coach with his staff.
 On November 7, 2022 USM Alger announced to the public opinion that it had settled the case of coach Denis Lavagne by paying the full financial dues he demanded through "FIFA", USMA considered that the case of Lavane is from the "past", and this file was finally closed after transferring the funds to his account within the legal deadlines set by the "FIFA".
 Boualem Charef received a lot of criticism from USMA supporters because of the performance, which did not convince them.
 Charef stated that the players do not have consistency between them and he does not have enough time to gather them all because of the Algeria A' national team that was preparing for the CHAN 2022, Where was the coach Madjid Bougherra summoning 9 players for evry preparatory internship.
-On December 25, 2022, USM Alger terminated the contract with Charef, with three months compensation.
+On December 25, 2022, USM Alger terminated the contract with Charef, with three months compensation, and contracted with Abdelhak Benchikha as a new coach for a year and a half.
+In the CAF Confederation Cup final against Young Africans, Benchikha managed to win his first title in Algeria and the first continental title in the history of USM Alger.